1. When is the annual registration fee (membership dues) renewal period?

 - Credit Card (VISA or MASTERCARD).
 To pay with a credit card, log-in to your member account at www.bcia.com using your username and your password OR call the BCIA office to provide a credit card over the phone.

-- Payments via credit card or cheque will not be processed until the 2019 PD Report is complete.
+- Payments via credit card phone-in or cheque will not be processed until the 2019 PD Report is complete.
 Ensure that your 2019 PD hours are claimed accurately and completely, including your declared area(s) of practice.
 P.Ag.(Retired) members are exempt from reporting PD hours.

 5. Will I get a receipt?